LaussenLabs/atriumdb/sdk/docs/source/tutorial.rst

 Buffered inserts allow for efficient batch writing of data into the database.
 When using the buffer, data is accumulated until a threshold is met (e.g., the number of values exceeds a specified maximum), at which point the buffer is automatically flushed.
 The buffer can also be flushed manually and automatically upon exiting the buffer's context.
-This method is optimal for live ingesting messages as they come from a device or back loading an archive of many small messages.
+This method is optimal for live ingesting segments as they come from a device or back loading an archive of many small segments.

-You can buffer both **messages** and **time-value pairs** using the `AtriumSDK.write_buffer <contents.html#atriumdb.AtriumSDK.write_buffer>`_ method.
+You can buffer both **segments** and **time-value pairs** using the `AtriumSDK.write_buffer <contents.html#atriumdb.AtriumSDK.write_buffer>`_ method.
 The buffer is specific to a measure-device pair, and data is automatically written once the buffer fills or the context is closed.

 .. code-block:: python